dgbeale/froggit/step-07/README.md

     frog.frame = 1
     frog.is_alive = True
 ```
-4. In the update method, add a for loop - and pass the frog variable to forg_hop function
+4. In the update function, add a for loop - and pass the frog variable to forg_hop function
 ```
 for frog in frogs:
         if frog.is_alive: